monoira/projects/README.md

 # Finished projects monorepo repository

-Most of those projects are and will be web projects, with some backend and bash + GNU/Linux projects.
+Most of those projects are and will be web projects with some bash + GNU/Linux projects.

 ## USUAL TECH STACK